StackStorm/st2docs/docs/source/troubleshooting/ssh.rst

   chmod 600 /root/.ssh/config
   chmod 600 /root/.ssh/id_rsa

+If you are looking to do ssh bastion forwarding, while allowing SSH to resolve automatically the correct keys based on hostname (eg. to dynamically support environments where a ssh hosts are set in your ssh_config file):

 This is a sample ssh config that is known to work with bastion forwarding.

 .. code-block:: ssh-config